Benchmarking Deep Learning Models for Raman Spectroscopy Across Open-Source Datasets: Methodology

-\textbf{Implementation Details} All experiments were run on a server with an Intel Xeon CPU (3.0~GHz), 64~GB RAM, and an NVIDIA RTX A5000 GPU.
-All models were implemented in PyTorch, and the training scripts can be found at \url{https://github.com/asineesh/Benchmark_Raman_DeepLearning/}.
-SANet uses the authors’ official PyTorch implementation, while the other models were reimplemented based on the details in the original papers or accompanying TensorFlow code.
+All experiments were run on a server with an Intel Xeon CPU (3.0~GHz), 64~GB RAM, and an NVIDIA RTX A5000 GPU.
+SANet uses the authors’ official PyTorch implementation, while the other DL models were reimplemented based on the details in the original papers or accompanying TensorFlow code.
+The conventional machine learning models were implemented using the scikit-learn Python library.